Establishing a Joint Venture in India

 In a joint venture undertaking, it becomes very important to legally establish whether the employees are recruited as rehires or transferred from one of the existing partner entities; each will have its own set of legal implications.

-Editor’s Note: This article was first published in May, 2011 and has been updated to include the latest developments.
+(This article was first published in May, 2011 and was last updated on February 11, 2020 to include the latest developments)